 The first news of Riomaggiore is only in 1251, when the inhabitants of the district of Carpena, scattered halfway up, swore loyalty to the Republic of Genoa.
 Between the thirteenth and fourteenth centuries the inhabitants of these settlements decided to go down to the sea and give life to the country.
 A shift that was favored by the consolidation of the Genoese domain that allowed a more peaceful access to the sea on which to develop fast and safe businesses.
 Riomaggiore boasts monuments of great interest, including St. John the Baptist, a church built in 1340 with three naves with the central one double compared to the side (like the other churches of the Cinque Terre), and the Oratory of Santa Maria Assunta which houses a triptych fifteenth century and a wooden statue of the fourteenth century depicting the Madonna.
 Also important is the Castle that dominates the historic center.

-Every visit is particularly welcome but before leaving our site discover our Leather Goods Collection.
+Every visit is particularly welcome but before leaving our site discover our Bracelets Collection.

 Just a moment, please: if you liked the Cinque Terre, send the page link to those who will appreciate it and we will be very happy.
 Thank you again.